ooni/2023-05-richer-input/DESIGN.md

 ## Minor idea: A/B testing

-We include a "feature\_flags" map from string to boolean to each "nettest/run" instruction.
+We include a "feature\_flags" map from string to boolean to each "nettest/run" command.
 We will use this map to select experimental features like we already do.
 The main difference is that the feature flags will be nettest-specific, thus providing us with more flexibility and control over the feature flags.